Haiku.lt

 Mandatory Invoice Fields

-Every German invoice must include:
+Every full invoice (over €250) must include:

 • Seller name, address, and VAT number (DE + 9 digits)